grrrwaaa/courses/film6246/unreal.md

 At the bottom, the **Content Browser** is where you can manage the Assets used in your project.
 With this you can also drop any existing assets into the scene.
 You can also double-click on some items in this browser to modify them in special editors.

 On the right, the **World Outliner** panel shows all the levels, and all the actors involved in each level.
 You can select them here, or in the 3D viewport, to modify them.
-You can also use this to "parent" one object to another, so that they always are positioned together.
+You can also use this to "parent" one object to another, so that they always are positioned together (drag one item onto another to set it as parent).

 Below that, the **Details panel** is used to modify properties of whatever is currently selected, and also to add additional components and "blueprints" (scripted behaviours) to them.